A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems: Robust and Constrained MARL Framework for EV Rebalancing

 \subsection{Robust and Constrained Multi-Agent Reinforcement Learning Formulation for EV Rebalancing}

-We formulate the EV rebalancing problem as a robust and constrained MARL problem $G_{rc} = \langle \mathcal{N}, S, A, P, r, c, d, \gamma \rangle$, and we define the agent, state, action, probability transition kernel uncertainty set, reward, and cost and fairness constraints as follows.
+We formulate the EV rebalancing problem as a robust and constrained MARL problem $G_{rc} = \langle \mathcal{N}, S, A, P, r, c, d, \gamma \rangle$, and we define the agent, state, action, transition kernel uncertainty set, reward, and cost and fairness constraints as follows.

-\paragraph{\textbf{Agent}}We define for each region a \textit{region agent}, who determines the rebalancing of vacant and low-battery EVs at every time step.
-This distributed agent setting is more tractable for large-scale fleet management than a single agent setting because the action space can be prohibitively large if we use a single system-wide agent~\cite{ev_kdd19}.
+\paragraph{\textbf{Agent}}The city is partitioned into a number of predetermined regions.
+Within each region, all the vacant and low-battery EVs are commanded by a single authority, which is referred to as a \textit{region agent}, whereas region agents from different regions independently make their rebalancing decisions of vacant and low-battery EVs.
+This multi-agent setting is more tractable for large-scale fleet management than a single-agent setting because the action space can be prohibitively large if we use a single system-wide agent~\cite{lin2018efficient}.

 \paragraph{\textbf{State}}A state $s^{i}$ of a region agent $i$ consists two parts that indicate its spatiotemporal status from both the local view and global view of the city.
 We define the state $s^i=\{s_{loc}^i, s_{glo}^i\}$, where $s_{loc}^i = (V_i, L_i, D_i, E_i, C_i)$ is the state of region $i$ from the local view, denoting the number/amount of vacant EVs, low-battery EVs, mobility demand, empty charging spots, and total charging spots in region $i$, respectively.
 And $s_{glo}^i = (t, pos_i)$, where $t$ is the time index (which time interval), $pos_i$ is region location information (longitudes, latitudes, region index).
 The initial state distribution is $\rho$.